-Mission San José de Tumacacori, Arizona, 18 mi. north of Nogales.
-Now preserved as a National Monument.
-Father Kino, a Jesuit Missionary, began his visitutions in this Santa Gruz Agroup of 16 missions was built below and above Nogales, a group that ranks with the San Antonio, Texas and the California group in majestic construction and courageous work.
-Five of these missions were in the present Arizona, The missions Tumacacori; san Mavier del Bac; San Gabriel de Guevavi.
-San Cayetano de Calibano, Gira Garage de Tubac.
-Other missions trumacacori can be seen at Tueson.
-Many of the churches in Mexico are still in service, visited from Nogales.
+Mission San Joé de Tunnenceri, Arizona, 18 ml, north of Nogalea, Now preserved as a National Monument.
+Father Kino, a senti Missionary, began his visitations in this Santa Cruz Valleyin 1601, When this building was erected is not known.
+A group of 16 missions was built below and above Nogales, a group that ranks with the San Antonio, Texns and the California group in majestic construction and courageous works.
+Five of these missions were in the present Arizona.
+The mis-

+Tumacacori; San Xavier del Bac; San Gabriel de Guevavi; San Cayetano de Calabasas; and St. Gertrude de Tubac.
+Other missions are believed to have been at Tucson.
+Many of the clurches in Mexico are still in service, visited from Nogales.